i-anasa/code-for-paper-faglocnoKs/README.md

 ### Section 5.1 Signatures of type (a)

 Theorem 5.1 states that for each pair of values (t,u), there is a group acting with that signature on a surface, not the full group, that extends to an infinite family with the same properties.
 The code for each pair is in the script "extending_infinite_family_case_a_t_u.gap", and the results are discussed in the file "extending_infinite_family_case_a_t_u".

+Theorem 5.2 states that for each pair of values (t,u), there is a group acting with that signature on a surface, as the full group of automorphisms, that extends to an infinite family with the same properties.
+The orders of the groups and genera are too big to obtain presentations for the infinite families of groups, so we obtain just one group for each case.
+The code for each pair is in the script "non-extending_case_a_t_u.gap", and the results are discussed in the file "non-extending_case_a_t_u".